 CSR - Corporate Social Responsibility

-Corporate social responsibility is defined as a form of self-regulation in terms of compliance with the laws, international standards and general ethical standards.
-The goal of CSR is for corporations to incorporate socially responsible behavior into their strategic plans and decisions, considering the impact of their decisions on their employees, the environment, their suppliers, clients or customers as well as the local community and other relevant stakeholders.
+Corporate social responsibility is defined as a form of self-regulation in terms of adherence and compliance with laws, international standards and ethical standards.
+The goal of CSR is for corporations to accept socially responsible behavior and incorporate it into their strategic plans, taking into account their employees, environment, suppliers, clients, local community, and other stakeholders relevant for the company.

-Globally there are a few bodies that govern corporate social responsibility.
-The largest network for corporate social responsibility is UN Global Compact and Ciklopea as their member supports and promotes their 10 principles.
-Aside from Global Compact the other relevant body is Global Reporting Initiative that aids reporting on CRS with their GRI reporting guidelines.
-Finally, the internationally accepted norm for social responsibility is ISO 26000.
-Ciklopea has been a member of GRI and Global Compact since 2011.
+Globally, there are a few bodies that govern corporate social responsibility.
+The largest network for corporate social responsibility is UN Global Compact.
+As one of their members, Ciklopea supports and promotes their 10 principles in its business operations.
+Aside from Global Compact, the other relevant body is the Global Reporting Initiative, which has created guidelines that serve as the basis for reporting on CRS.
+Furthermore, ISO 26000 represents a norm for social responsibility.
+Ciklopea has been a member of GRI and Global Compact since 2012.